DrGFreeman/MineField/README.md

 # Playing the game

 Prior launching the game, launch Minecraft Pi edition on the Raspbery Pi and enter the world of your choice.
-Hit the _TAB_ key to exit the Minecraft window.
+See [Getting Started with Minecraft Pi](https://www.raspberrypi.org/learning/getting-started-with-minecraft-pi/worksheet/) in the [Raspberry Pi Learning Resources](https://www.raspberrypi.org/resources/) for an introduction to Minecraft Pi edition.

 Beware, mine explosions may create craters or damage constructions in the selected world.
 If you want to avoid any damage to your worlds, create a new world to play this game.

+Hit the _TAB_ key to exit the Minecraft window.

 To launch the game, open a terminal on the Raspbery Pi.
 Change to the MineField directory: